 6 July – 5 August

-This exhibition is the debut presentation of a new body of paintings by Tom Robinson at Messums London following the success of his inaugural solo show at Messums Wiltshire in 2021.
+This exhibition was the debut presentation of a new body of paintings by Tom Robinson at Messums London following the success of his inaugural solo show at Messums Wiltshire in 2021.
 Robinson’s process is rooted in an intuitive approach in which formal elements are manipulated until an image emerges, hovering between stability and the possibility of a further realisation.
 It is an instinctive yet considered way of working.
 The paintings start from an inchoate impulse to use a particular colour, movement or tone and, through the process of adding and subtracting, go on to establish a structure and logic of colour.
 The forms move against each other: coming forwards and receding to create space, and giving the surfaces a three-dimensionality akin to relief sculpture.
 His paintings often feel compact, elevating rather than mitigating the tension and visceral energy of the fluid, moving paint.

 Robinson is interested in art that communicates viscerally, in his words,